-- (c) rectifies actual damage that may be caused by activities under the lease to land or improvements situated on or off the land covered by the lease; and - (d) pays amounts (other than penalties) payable under this Act to the State.
+- (c) rectifies actual damage that may be caused by activities under the lease to pre-existing improvements for the lease; and - (d) pays amounts (other than penalties) payable under this Act to the State.

 (2) The Minister must fix the amount of security to be deposited under subsection (1).